DBCDK/hejmdal/docs/configuration.md

     "buttonTxtHoverColor": "Login button hover text color, default #ffffff" },
   "createCulrAccountAgency": "Create user in CULR in this agency, if not found.
-Only used by bibliotek.dk (190101)", "logoColor": "Color of hejmdal logo, default #252525", "redirectUris": [],
+Only used by bibliotek.dk (190101)", "addAsMunicipalityLibrary":  "Array of agencIds to take type as 'folk', default []", "addAsResearchLibrary":  "Array of agencIds to take type as 'forsk', default []", "logoColor": "Color of hejmdal logo, default #252525", "redirectUris": [],
   "singleLogoutPath": "/single-logout"